 From 1902 to his death in 1906, Cézanne worked every morning in this studio that he designed.
 Here, he produced paintings that hang in museums all over the world.

-To download the recordings click here.
+To download the recordings and PDF, click here.

 Monsieur François Fraisset, museum curator, gives us the tour.

 For his dream studio, Cézanne bought a very large property (7,000 square meters) in November 1901.
 He became an amateur architect for the occasion, because it is he who designed the studio to fit his needs: a ground floor for living quarters and an large, airy studio above.
 (Later in the interview, we learn that Cézanne lived alone in Aix because Hortense Cézanne prefers city life.
 She and Paul, Cézanne’s son, spend most of their time in Paris or Marseille.)

 The studio is on the second floor, where enormous windows let in natural light.
 Thanks to these windows, Cézanne was able to have the same lighting conditions as when he was outside, painting in the open air.

 Here is why the walls are this particular shade of gray.
 And a quote from Cézanne, who said that, for a painting session to be perfect, the sky needed to be light gray.

 Cézanne spent the last 4 years of his life painting here.
 We think that he meant to live on the lower floor, but, in the end, he used it to store his paintings.

 Since he needed the lower floor to store paintings, he lived in a rented apartment in the center of town, on rue Boulegon.
 His daily routine: leave the apartment at 5AM headed to the studio where he works until 10:30 or 11AM.
 Lunch, then off to paint outside.